Suicide truck bomber kills at least 15 in Sadr City suburb of Baghdad: security sources

-BAGHDAD A suicide bomber detonated a pick-up truck on Wednesday in Sadr City, a heavily populated poor Shi'ite suburb of Baghdad, killing at least 15 and wounding 50, security sources said.
+BAGHDAD (Reuters) - A suicide bomber detonated a pick-up truck on Wednesday in Sadr City, a heavily populated poor Shi'ite suburb of Baghdad, killing at least 15 and wounding 50, security sources said.

 The explosion, the deadliest in Baghdad so far this year, targeted a crowded street full of garages and used car dealers.